sylefeb/Silice/learn-silice/README.md

 ```
 Ignoring cycles 0 and 1, we now see a *two* cycles latency.
 This is due to both inputs and outputs being registered.

-What if we use neither register inputs not registered outputs?
+What if we use neither registered inputs nor registered outputs?
 Let's try!
 We remove `<reginputs>` and use `output!`.
 Here is the new simulation output:
 ```
 [         0] e.o:  0